thesofakillers/dl1-labs/README.md

-# UvA Deep Learning 1 Course - Practicals
+# Deep Learning 1 Course - Practicals

 This repository contains the code part of the three assignments of the Deep Learning 1 course, Fall 2021 edition.
+I am omitting my University name for searchability reasons.
+My MSc university can be found on my LinkedIn

 ## Assignments